Joseph Rogers (American football)

-High School Career
+Early life

-Joe Rogers was named all-scholastic athlete for both football and basketball at Roman Catholic High School in Philadelphia.
-He played under Jordan Olivar, who served as a mentor for much of Joe's professional career.
+Rogers was named all-scholastic athlete for both football and basketball at Roman Catholic High School in Philadelphia.
+He played under Jordan Olivar, who served as a mentor to Rogers for much of his professional career.

 College career

-After serving in the US Coast Guard from 1943 to 1945, Rogers entered Villanova University as a freshman in 1946 where he played halfback for the Wildcats.
+After serving in the United States Coast Guard from 1943 to 1945, Rogers entered Villanova University as a freshman in 1946, where he played halfback for the Wildcats.
 Rogers led the Wildcats in both scoring and rushing in 1946 with seven touchdowns for 42 points and 90 carries for 620 yards.
 As a freshman, he averaged 6.9 yards per carry which ranked 12th nationally.

-In a game against Detroit on September 30, 1949, Rogers’ senior year, he caught an 83-yard touchdown pass from Stephen Romanik.
-This play still ranks as the second longest pass play in Villanova football history.

-During Rogers’ four-year playing career, Villanova tallied a 28–10 record and played in two bowl games, including the 1947 Great Lakes Bowl, in which he served as Captain (24-14 win over Kentucky) and the 1948 Harbor Bowl (27-7 loss to Nevada).
+During Rogers' four-year playing career, Villanova tallied a 28–10 record and played in two bowl games, the 1947 Great Lakes Bowl, in which Rogers served as captain in a 24–14 win over Kentucky, and the 1949 Harbor Bowl, a 27–7 loss to Nevada.

 Rogers was inducted into the Villanova Varsity Club Hall of Fame in 1979.

 Coaching career

 Waldron Academy

-Rogers served as athletic director and head football coach at Waldron Academy from 1950 to 1952.
+Rogers served as the athletic director and head football coach at Waldron Academy, in Merion, Pennsylvania, from 1950 to 1952.

-Villanova University
+Villanova

-Freshman Coach (1952-1955)

 Rogers was the freshman coach from 1952 to 1955.
 In addition to coaching, Rogers was largely responsible for all scouting duties associated with the team.
 He had tremendous success with Villanova's freshman eleven.

-Varsity Backfield Coach (1955-1959)

 In August 1955, Rogers was promoted to varsity backfield coach after the job was vacated by Bob Snyder, who had accepted an assistant coaching position with the Pittsburgh Steelers.

-Interim Head Coach and Professional Scouting (1959-1960)

-In October 1959, Villanova head coach, Frank Reagan, stepped down and appointed Joe, his first assistant, to serve as interim head coach for the remainder of the season.
+In October 1959, Villanova head coach, Frank Reagan, stepped down and appointed Rogers, his first assistant, to serve as interim head coach for the remainder of the season.
 That year, Rogers coached Villanova to its only victory of the season.

-Joe was offered the permanent head coaching position in 1960, but turned down the offer.
-He also turned down several coaching offers, including one in Canada, to remain at Villanova as Coordinator of Alumni Programs.
+Rogers was offered the permanent head coaching position in 1960, but turned down the offer.
+He also turned down several other coaching offers, including one in Canada, to remain at Villanova as coordinator of alumni programs.
 He also worked as a scout for the Green Bay Packers during this time.

-Varsity Backfield Coach (1961-1966)

-Frank Reagan convinced Joe to come back to Villanova as Varsity Backfield Coach in 1961.
-He resigned in 1966 at the age of 41.
+Reagan convinced Rogers to return to Villanova as varsity backfield coach in 1961.